Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02f_FixedBookings.md

 Enter a reference text, if necessary.

-- [BOOK]
+- [POST]
-Click this button to register a fixed posting in the batch.
-For detailed information about creating or editing a fixed posting, see [Create fixed postings](../Integration/06_ManageFixedBookings.md#create-fixed-postings) and [Edit a fixed posting](../Integration/06_ManageFixedBookings.md#edit-a-fixed-posting).
+Click this button to add or modify a fixed posting in the batch.
+For detailed information about adding or editing a fixed posting, see [Add a fixed posting](../Integration/06_ManageFixedBookings.md#add-a-fixed-posting) and [Edit a fixed posting](../Integration/06_ManageFixedBookings.md#edit-a-fixed-posting).

 - [DELETE]
 Click this button to delete a fixed posting from the batch.
 For detailed information about deleting a fixed posting, see [Delete a fixed posting](../Integration/06_ManageFixedBookings.md#delete-a-fixed-posting).

 - [CLEAR]
-Click this button to clear all entry fields.
+Click this button to clear all input fields.

 - [SAVE]
 Click this button to save a fixed posting in the batch.